Engal Anna: Production

-After his previous ventures becoming disasters, Vijayakanth decided to remake the Malayalam film Chronic Bachelor in Tamil.
+After his previous ventures failed at the box office, Vijayakanth decided to remake the Malayalam film Chronic Bachelor in Tamil.
 Siddique, who directed the original, was assigned to direct the original version.
-Siddique had initially approached Karthik to play another lead role in the film, but the actor turned it down and the offer went to Prabhu Deva.
+Siddique had initially approached Karthik to play another lead role in the film, but the actor turned it down and the role went to Prabhu Deva.
 Bhairavi, who earlier appeared in Telugu films was selected to appear as lead actress made her debut in Tamil and also changed her name to Namitha.
 Indraja, who acted in the original film, along with Anandaraj and Pandiarajan, were selected to play supporting roles.
 The film marked the debut of Malayalam actor Lal in Tamil films.

-Music
+Soundtrack

-The music was composed by Deva, with lyrics written by Palani Bharathi, Pa.
-Vijay, Muthu Vijayan and Thamarai.
+The soundtrack was composed by Deva.
+The song "Kaal Kilo" is based on Hindi song "Kahan Pe Mere Jaan" from Hindi film Calcutta Mail.

 Release

 Engal Anna was released on 14 January 2004, during Pongal.
 The film's distribution rights in NSC (North Arcot, South Arcot and Chengelpet districts) were sold for ₹60 lakh.
 Despite facing competition from other films released in the same period, including Kovil, Pudhukottaiyilirundhu Saravanan and Virumaandi, it became a success.